1936 Republican Party presidential primaries: Candidates

-Major candidates
+Nominee

+Withdrew at convention

+These candidates participated in multiple state primaries or were included in multiple major national polls and withdrew their candidacy at the Republican National Convention.

+Withdrew prior to convention

-These candidates participated in multiple state primaries or were included in multiple major national polls.
+These candidates participated in multiple state primaries or were included in multiple major national polls and withdrew their candidacy prior to the start of the RNC.

 Favorite sons

 The following candidates ran only in their home state's primary or caucus for the purpose of controlling its delegate slate at the convention and did not appear to be considered national candidates by the media.